 By the end of Year 2, students recognise increasing and decreasing number sequences involving 2s, 3s and 5s.
 They represent multiplication and division by grouping into sets.
 They associate collections of Australian coins with their value.
 Students identify the missing element in a number sequence.
 Students recognise the features of three-dimensional objects.
 They interpret simple maps of familiar locations.
 They explain the effects of one-step transformations.
 Students make sense of collected information.

 Students count to and from 1000.
 They perform simple addition and subtraction calculations using a range of strategies.
 They divide collections and shapes into halves, quarters and eighths.
 Students order shapes and objects using informal units.
-They tell time to the quarter hour and use a calendar to identify the date and the months included in seasons.
-They draw two- dimensional shapes.
+They tell time to the quarter-hour and use a calendar to identify the date and the months included in seasons.
+They draw two-dimensional shapes.
 They describe outcomes for everyday events.
-Students collect data from relevant questions to create lists, tables and picture graphs.
+Students collect, organise and represent data to make simple inferences.

 Tell time to the minute and investigate the relationship between units of time (ACMMG062)